PsiKai/leather-planner/README.md

 ### Hosting

-The current version of this application can be found at https://leather-journal.herokuapp.com
+The current version of this application can be found at https://leather-journal.herokuapp.com hosted by heroku.